 NCEMA launched the Business Continuity Readiness Guidelines for UAE Organisations aiming to sustain business continuity

-United Arab Emirates performed great efforts to guarantee that employees received adequate protection during the COVID-19 pandemic, providing them with the needed medical care and all other necessities.
+United Arab Emirates performed great efforts to guarantee that employees received adequate protection during the, providing them with the needed medical care and all other necessities.
 UAE officials spent particular attention defending migrant workers in the private sector.
 Ministry of Human Resources and Emiratisation ensured that employees of private sector establishments, infected with COVID-19, were considered as sick cases entitled to ill leave, calling on companies and employers to not terminate the co-operation with any employee for this reason.